 Dark Steel Blue + Muted Green + White

 Without the muted green gable and door, this home would look dark and uninviting.
 A small splash of color goes a long way, especially when framed in white trim.
 The chalky matte finish on the blue and green exterior paint colors is a great way to make non-neutrals pair well together.
 The choice to paint the picket fence steel blue, instead of traditional white, keeps the attention on the home's green door.

 Red Brick + Navy Blue + White

-If you think red and blue should remain only in July, here's a more subtle look you can love all year.
+Red and blue is a classic exterior color combination that looks good all year.
 Traditional in all facets, this home's rich red brick exterior will stop you in your tracks.
 Shutters painted deep navy blue match the front door and frame the windows without stealing the show.
 Bright white trim makes a grand appearance around the entry and on the picture-perfect picket fence.
 This all-American house exterior will never go out of style.

 Sage Green + Cream + Yellow